-Given the extraordinary set of circumstances due to the COVID-19 disease outbreak, and after careful consideration, the Seminary’s faculty has voted to allow students to convert from standard letter grading (A-C, F) to Pass/Fail, upon request, for Fall 2020 courses.
+Given the extraordinary set of circumstances due to the COVID-19 disease outbreak, and after careful consideration, the Seminary’s faculty has voted to allow students to convert from standard letter grading (A-C, F) to Pass/Fail, upon request, for spring 2021 courses.

 We recognize that the needs and goals of our student community are diverse, and we wanted to provide you with the flexibility to choose the best option for yourself during this unprecedented semester of upheaval.

-Effective immediately students may elect to switch some or all of their fall 2020 courses to Pass/Fail grading.
-The deadline to switch fall 2020 courses to Pass/Fail grading is final day that assignments are due as per the course syllabus, or December 23, 2020, whichever is earlier.
+Effective immediately students may elect to switch some or all of their spring 2021 courses to Pass/Fail grading.
+The deadline to switch spring 2021 courses to Pass/Fail grading is the final day that assignments are due as per the course syllabus, or May 6, 2021, whichever is earlier.

 - There is no limit on the number of fall 2020 courses allowed to be taken on a Pass/Fail basis.